MuhammedRaneesh/MuhammedRaneesh/README.md

 <br/>

-Hey, I'm Raneesh 👋 — a MERN Stack Developer based in Kerala, India.
-I'm self-taught, backend-leaning, and currently building **Nesteeq**, a multi-tenant apartment management SaaS.
-Outside of code, I'm into Formula 1 and deep-sea exploration.
+Hey, I'm Raneesh 👋 — a self-taught MERN Stack Developer based in Kerala, India.
+I like taking products from a blank repo to something real end to end — right now that's **Nesteeq**, a multi-tenant apartment management SaaS I'm building from the ground up.

 <br/>